 Grass, rocks and wood chips can create dangerous slipping surfaces for your child to play in.
 If you’re designing a backyard play area for your children, you want to consider the artificial variety.
 Artificial playground turf offers kids a safe environment where they can play with their friends.

 When compared to natural grass, synthetic lawns offer a surface that is more even for little kids to run around.
 This can make for fewer slips and falls.
+Don’t think that having artificial turf like in NFL in your backyard is a bad idea – it has many advantages!
 When installed by the experts, it also offers a soft surface if accidents do occur.
 If you have pets, another added benefit is that the animal’s urine drains properly through the fibers of the synthetic lawn and into the dirt below.
-Because the artificial lawn doesn’t require fertilizer, pesticides and other toxins, you won’t expose your kids to harmful chemicals like you would with real grass.
+Because the artificial lawn doesn’t require fertilizer, pesticides and other toxins, you won’t expose your kids to harmful chemicals like you would with real grass

 Get Their Input